niilante/FFCK/docs/FAQ/FAQ.md

 firefox -P 2profil_name --no-remote --safe-mode | ""  "" including "secure Mode" (_no addons and themes are been loaded_)
 firefox -P 2profil_name --no-remote --private | ""  ""  ""  "" including "private Mode"
 firefox -P 2profil_name --no-remote --safe-mode --private | ""  ""  ""  "" "" including "secure" and "private Mode"

+## Differences between `privacy.trackingprotection.enabled` and `privacy.resistFingerprinting`?

+One [blocks scripts](https://support.mozilla.org/en-US/kb/trackers-and-scripts-firefox-blocks-enhanced-track), based on a Disconnect.me blocking list) and the other one actually tries to [resist fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting) to such an extent that script blocking is unnecessary (while breaking a lot of things in the process, see above).